khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 2. How many days has each customer visited the restaurant?
 **Logic:**
-<br> Count the distinct order dates for each customer to get the number of visit days
+ - Count the distinct order dates for each customer to get the number of visit days.
 ```sql
 SELECT
     customer_id,